How to run a GoodReads giveaway with maximal results: 11 tips we know you’ll need

 For more info, visit www.emlynchand.com

 6. Reach out to winners.
-When your giveaway ends, GoodReads will send you a notification and a link to click to view the winner’s name and address.
-You can also click on the winner’s name to visit his/her GoodReads profile.
+When your giveaway ends, Goodreads will send you a notification and a link to click to view the winner’s name and address.
+You can also click on the winner’s name to visit his/her Goodreads profile.
 I like to send a message congratulating them for the win and telling them when the copy will be mailed out.

 7. Send books promptly.
 I can’t stress this enough.
-I’ve seen many GoodReads users flag a book as one-star with a review saying “never received this book that I won from a giveaway.”
+I’ve seen many Goodreads users flag a book as one-star with a review saying “never received this book that I won from a giveaway.”
 That’s such a shame.
 It’s so exciting to readers when they win.
 Deliver on your commitment, and send the book as quickly as you can.

 8. Pulse your giveaway lengths.
-GoodReads recommends running giveaways for 2 weeks, I don’t.
+Goodreads recommends running giveaways for 2 weeks, I don’t.
 A short giveaway can be a powerful thing.
-GoodReads organizes their giveaway listings by those that have recently begun, those that will be ending soon, those that are most requested, and those by popular authors.
+Goodreads organizes their giveaway listings by those that have recently begun, those that will be ending soon, those that are most requested, and those by popular authors.
 If you run a giveaway for only 2 days, you’ll likely be listed on both the newly listed and ending soon pages for the duration or your giveaway.
 That is awesome exposure!
 Readers can search by genre, but it’s far easier to just browse.
 By alternating longer and shorter giveaways, you can balance cost with impact.
 Many short giveaways in a row may lose their potency.

 9. Schedule your giveaways to start in the future.
 Don’t set-up the giveaway and click for it to start immediately.
-GoodReads goes through an approval process which can take a couple days.
+Goodreads goes through an approval process which can take a couple days.
 If they approve your giveaway midday, you will be lumped with the authors who also scheduled theirs to start at the beginning of the day, and you will spend less time in the recently listed section.
 I usually schedule mine to start 3 business days later, so that I know it will be ready.
-NOTE: GoodReads does not work on weekends, so listing a giveaway on Thursday or Friday could be a bad idea!
+NOTE: Goodreads does not work on weekends, so listing a giveaway on Thursday or Friday could be a bad idea!

 Additional points to consider